adobe/open-development-template/Governance.md

 Be it through a project or team website, a separate document revisioned along with code, or a wiki page, all of these are great ways of formalizing a governance model.
-You can think of this document as your [project's constitution][consensus-democracy], to borrow a concept from democractic forms of government.
+You can think of this document as your [project's constitution][consensus-democracy] to borrow a concept from democractic forms of government.

 It's important that this information be accessible and